Kim2091/PBRify_Remix/README.md

 6. Select the objects with textures you want to upscale
 7. Launch ComfyUI
 8. Load the workflow using the `rtx_remix_pbrify_workflow.png` file located in `ComfyUI\custom_nodes\ComfyUI-RTX-Remix\workflows` and hit "Queue Prompt"
+  - If you want alpha layer support for textures, you can use and load [this workflow instead](https://github.com/Kim2091/ComfyUI-RTX-Remix/raw/main/workflows/rtx_remix_pbrify_remix_workflow.png)
 9. It will now upscale and generate PBR textures.
 Simply switch back to the toolkit to observe the improvement

 Tips: